WanderingCat27/devdynasty-game/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-entities.md

 At any time, the entity can be "brought back" by setting its `isHidden` attribute back to false.
 It's an alternative to setting an entity's status to `REMOVED` that keeps the entity as a part of the map, so that it can be brought back whenever needed.

+### Uncollidable

+Setting a map entity's `isUncollidable` attribute to true will prevent other entities from being able to collide with it.
+Other entities will just ignore it when doing collision logic.
+However, the map entity that is set to `isUncolliable` can still perform collision logic against other entities if desired.

 ### Existence Flag

 A map entity can optionally define an `existenceFlag`.